St Aidan's College

 - Develop external relations, identifying and developing opportunities for communities of practice, employers, alumni and donors to contribute to the College via extra-curricular activities and increased levels of participation.

-- Build and sustain an influential network of contacts both internally and externally to influence and promote the reputation of the College and the University.
+- Build and sustain a network of contacts both internally and externally to influence and promote the reputation of the College and the University.

-- Contribute to the definition, development and implementation of service standards.
+- Contribute to the definition, development and implementation of standards.

-- Provide professional guidance and advice to students and service users with complaints and referrals.
+- Provide professional guidance and advice to students and others for complaints and referrals.

-- Take responsibility for student disciplinary matters in consultation with the College Principal, liaising where required with relevant support departments.
+- Take responsibility for student disciplinary matters in consultation with the Head of College, liaising where required with relevant support departments.

-- Represent the College and University at promotional events, marketing them effectively to potential student applicants, parents, schools and sponsors; contribute to the delivery of presentations at conferences.
+- Represent the College and University at promotional events for potential student applicants, parents, schools and sponsors; contribute to the delivery of presentations at conferences.